UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

   * Write operations will block in the event of a full pipe.
   * Read operations will typically block if the pipe is empty.

-With this in mind, the following sections will introduce you to two of the most common uses of streams.
+With this in mind, the following sections will introduce you to some of the most common uses of streams.

 * User Input and Output (IO)
 * File IO
+* String processing

-Remember - both are conceptually the same.
-What differs are the types of data source and destination.
+Note - Although these are different types of data source and destination, from the view of the computer, these will appear as virtual identical.

 ## Low Level Streams in C

-We will use C streams as the workings are less hidden than the C++ equivalent.
+We will begin with C streams as the workings are less hidden than the C++ equivalent.
 Going forward, we will use C++ of course.

 | Task | 01-LowLevelIO |
 | - | - |